shaynes/shaynes.github.io/README.md

 # shaynes.github.io

-Website for Shari Haynes
+Website designed by Shari for Shari Haynes

 Includes the following pages
--Home
+  - Home
--About Me
+  - About Me
--Resume
+  - Resume
--Projects
+  - Projects
--Contact
+  - Contact